 There are different types of lawbreakers.
-Some commit heinous crimes such as murder, kidnapping, rape, drug trafficking, corruption, and treason, among others.
+Some commit heinous crimes like murder, kidnapping, rape, drug trafficking, corruption, and treason, among others.
 There are also those who commit petty crimes such as petty theft, vandalism, possession of firearms without a license, and disorderly conduct.
 Some have even been reprimanded for committing traffic violations, underage drinking, jaywalking, and misrepresentation.

 It is also worth mentioning that some people commit serious crimes out of passion while others do so out of necessity.
 There are those who stray from simple ordinances and rules in their given communities even though they regard themselves as responsible citizens and supporters of peace and order.